 privacy compliance

-Are your privacy practices compliant with the amended Privacy Act 1988 (Cth)?
+Are your privacy practices up to date with the amended Privacy Act 1988 (Cth)?

 by